Ending a Civil Partnership: Legal Criteria and Process

 • Your partner is emotionally distant

-Bear in mind that you will need to write on your dissolution order a specific reason why you think that what they’ve done is unreasonable.
-Your partner needs to agree with your reason, so only use something that they would accept to be true.
+Bear in mind that you will need to give a specific example on your dissolution application explaining why you think their behaviour is unreasonable.
+Your partner will need to agree with your reason, so it is usually best to rely on something they would accept is true.

 You are separated

 If you and your partner have lived apart for two years, you can apply to dissolve your civil partnership, provided you both give your consent.
-You don’t need your partner’s consent if you’ve lived apart for more than five years.
+You do not need your partner’s consent if you have lived apart for more than five years.

-Living apart doesn’t necessarily mean that you have been living in separate households.
-You can still claim to be living apart so long as you’re not living together as a couple.
-For example, you don’t share meals, you don’t sleep together, and you don’t share finances.
+Living apart does not necessarily mean living in separate households.
+You can still be treated as living apart as long as you are no longer living together as a couple.
+For example, you do not share meals, sleep together, or share finances.

-There are six months where you and your partner can get back together again without it affecting your claim to have been separated for at least two years.
-So, you can still claim to have been separated for two years even if you broke up with your partner, got back together again for six months, and then separated again.
+There is also a six-month period where you and your partner can get back together without affecting your claim to have been separated for at least two years.
+So you may still be able to rely on two years’ separation if you briefly reconciled for up to six months before separating again.

 Desertion